microsoft/aerial_wildlife_detection/doc/builtin_models.md

 # Configure the built-in models

+**NOTE:** The built-in models described below are deprecated as of AIDE version 2.0 and above and will be removed in a future release.
+Please use official replacements accordingly.

 AIDE comes with a number of built-in models for both the AI model and the ranker.
 These are, to a certain extent, customizable, which we will discuss below.
 If you instead wish to completely write your own module(s) for modeling and/or ranking, you can do so by referring to the instructions [here](custom_model.md).